|

 Sewn

-This method, popularized by Elizabeth Zimmermann, forms an exceedingly elastic edge (so it's great for toe-up socks!) that has a ropy appearance, much like a purl row.
+Bind-Off This method, popularized by Elizabeth Zimmermann, forms an exceedingly elastic edge (so it's great for toe-up socks!) that has a ropy appearance, much like a purl row.
 Work this bind-off with a tapestry needle.
 Cut the yarn three times the width of the knitting to be bound off, and thread onto a tapestry needle.
 Working from right to left, *insert tapestry needle purl wise (from right to left) through the first two stitches (Step 1) and pull the yarn through, bring the needle knit wise (from left to right) through first stitch (Step 2), pull the yarn through, and slip this stitch off the knitting needle.
 Repeat from *.

 From: Knitting